rskahmi/deteksi-masker/README.md

 # 🛡️ Face Mask Detection using Computer Vision

-Proyek ini merupakan implementasi sistem deteksi masker pada wajah menggunakan model machine learning (CNN/U-Net) yang dibangun dengan TensorFlow/Keras.
-Aplikasi ini dapat dijalankan melalui antarmuka web sederhana yang menggunakan webcam untuk melakukan deteksi secara real-time.
+This project is an implementation of a face mask detection system using a machine learning model (CNN/U-Net) built with TensorFlow/Keras.
+The application can be run through a simple web interface that uses a webcam to perform real-time detection.

-## 📸 Fitur Utama
+## 📸 Key Features

-- Deteksi masker pada wajah secara real-time dari webcam
-- Antarmuka web modern dan responsif
-- Implementasi model machine learning berbasis `.h5`
-- Mudah dijalankan secara lokal
+-Real-time face mask detection from webcam input -Modern and responsive web interface
+-Machine learning model implementation in .h5 format -Easy to run locally

-## 🧠 Teknologi yang Digunakan
+## 🧠 Technologies Used

 - Python 3.x
 - TensorFlow / Keras